ddan9/webchat/README.md

 #### Install:

-- dependencies: php, webserver (apache2/nginx)
+- dependencies: php, webserver (apache2/nginx), js-compatible browser
+- download archive into your web directory and unpack it
 - do: "chmod 777" or "chown www-data:www-data" to databases/files.json and databases/messages.json
 - you need to synchronize max_upload_file size variable in PHP and templates/attachments.html